JohnCGriffin/BF-computed-goto/README.md

 several at [EsoLang](https://esolangs.org/wiki/Brainfuck), noting a few labeled "very fast" and one as _the fastest_.
 Feeling a challenge, I whittled away hotspots on a new C++17 program to create an interpreter faster than all on the list.

-A day later, my satifisfaction was blown out of the water with the performance of [sbfi.c by Maxine Renaldo](https://github.com/rinoldm/sbfi).
+A day later, I discovered the stunning performance of [sbfi.c by Maxine Renaldo](https://github.com/rinoldm/sbfi), more than twice the speed of others found on EsoLang.
 Reviewing his code, I found everything seemed lucid, well commented, and normal.
 Suddenly, my eyes stopped at:

 ```
 static const void *instr[9] =